carljparker/data-512/data-512-a2/README.md

 accessed from there by the project's Jupypter notebook.
 Because of the size of the datasets, the notebook does not access them directly from their location on **Figshare**.

+To reproduce the analysis in this directory, you will need to download the datasets.

 # Data file format #